C. J. Dennis: Biography

+Between 1913 and 1924 he published nine books of poetry, telling the stories of working class Australians during and after the Great War.
+Most famously he wrote The Sentimental Bloke, a love story in fourteen poems, published in Oct 1915 which sold 60,000 copies in the first twelve months, and over 300,000 copies during his lifetime: leaving us with immortal characters, The Bloke, Doreen and Ginger Mick.
+The Sentimental Bloke and The Moods of Ginger Mick were re-published in 1916 as special editions, Pocketbooks for the Trenches, given to departing Diggers.
+Dennis's books outsold the "trenches" books by Will Ogilvie and A B Patterson by a 5 to 1 ratio.

+During this period in 1917 he wrote the satirical Glugs of Gosh, a Lewis Carroll-like commentary on Australia's selling of natural resources, only to have to buy back the manufactured products.
+In 1921, Dennis wrote one of his most enduring works, A Book for Kids, which included children's poems such as “Hist”, “The Traveller”, “The Ant Explorer”, and “The Triantiwontigongolope”.

+From 1922 until his death in 1938 he served as staff poet on the Melbourne Herald, contributing over 3000 poems observing Australian life and commenting on national events.
+He was acknowledged as an unofficial Australian Poet Laureate, observing and writing on events in Australian life.
+He wrote poems regularly during this period to commemorate Anzac Day and Remembrance (Armistice) Day and this work helped shape the Australian remembrance of the Great War amongst the returned diggers and the general public.

+His poetry was also successful in lifting the spirits of Australians during the Great Depression.
+In 1935 he published his last book, The Singing Garden with poems describing the sounds, sights and emotions evoked by his bush home in Toolangi, north of Melbourne.

-In the 1930s he wrote some screenplays including His Royal Highness (1932) with George Wallace.
+In the 1930s he also wrote some screenplays including His Royal Highness (1932) with George Wallace.

-C. J. Dennis died in 1938 from cardio-respiratory failure and is buried in Box Hill Cemetery, Melbourne.
+Dennis died in 1938 from cardio-respiratory failure and is buried in Box Hill Cemetery, Melbourne.
 The Box Hill Historical Society has attached a commemorative plaque to the gravestone.
 Dennis is also commemorated with a plaque on Circular Quay in Sydney which forms part of the NSW Ministry for the Arts – Writers Walk series, and by a bust outside the town hall of the town of Laura.
 At Auburn, the South Australian place of his birth, a drinking fountain and birdbath were unveiled in 1953 in his honour.

-In 1976, ABC produced and broadcast The Life And Times Of C. J. Dennis, timed to coincide with the 100th year of Dennis' birth.
+In 1976, ABC produced and broadcast The Life and Times of C. J. Dennis, timed to coincide with the 100th year of Dennis' birth.
 The docu-drama starred John Derum as Dennis and is set around the time when Dennis produced The Gadfly.